-Futur Pension has a diversity and gender equality policy that is revised annually.
-The policy strengthens Futur Pension's work in the area since the policy has been drawn up specifically for the company.
-The policy consolidates and clarifies Futur Pension's belief that diversity - people with different expertise, experience and perspectives - is crucial for bringing about the innovative climate required for long-term business success and a positive customer experience.
+Futur has a diversity and gender equality policy that is revised annually.
+The policy strengthens Futur's work in the area since the policy has been drawn up specifically for the company.
+The policy consolidates and clarifies Futur's belief that diversity - people with different expertise, experience and perspectives - is crucial for bringing about the innovative climate required for long-term business success and a positive customer experience.
 The policy will be revised annually to ensure that the company's work progresses and is constantly improved.

-In 2021, As part of further work on gender equality and diversity, Futur Pension became a member of SHEIndex and WEPs (Women's Empowerment Principles).
+In 2021.
+As part of further work on gender equality and diversity, Futur became a member of SHEIndex and WEPs (Women's Empowerment Principles) andn in 2023, Futur became a member of Diversity Charter.